 “But it ended up being really really fun,” Elliot remembers.
 “It was kitschy, it was cool, it had attitude.”
 And that fit perfectly with the station’s voice in the regional radio landscape.
 “How ratty that studio was gave us as jocks this feeling of edginess, of not being polished by any means at all.”

-For the relatively short time that it was around, WDRE was a pivotal music source for young listeners the Philadelphia region.
+For the relatively short time that it was around, WDRE was a pivotal music source for young listeners across the Philadelphia region.
 It was the first local station entirely dedicated to the alternative rock boom — the first station to prioritize a new generation of emerging artists over leftovers from the classic rock era.
 It signed on the air in November 9, 1992, a simulcast with WLIR in Long Island augmented with local hosts like Mel “Toxic” Taylor and Marilyn Russell, and after a whirlwind five years, signed off on February 7, 1997 — 20 years ago today.

 “It was a legitimate new music source that you could get for free,” remembers Dan Fein.
 “You didn’t have to buy Rolling Stone magazine, you didn’t have to have a cable subscription so you could get MTV.
 You could could count on DRE to get good new music and make a mix of music you couldn’t get anywhere else.”

 Fein worked in DRE’s promotions department as a college student before moving on to gigs at Y100 and WMGK; the slogan in the early days was “WDRE — We DaRE to Be Different.”
 He was also an intern for Russell, who hosted DRE’s new and local music show on Sunday nights, as well as MCing showcases around town at places like Old City’s defunct club The Middle East.
 It was a tight-knit group, Russell recalls.